Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

         - But it applies noise suppression on it.
 But at the time I reported it, it transported no audio at all.
           - ~~Maybe this will be fixed in few weeks? if not I will just file a new bug report.~~
             UPDATE: ![](https://cdn.discordapp.com/attachments/846761018977943572/875387083496251433/2021-08-12T1833254215659970400.png)
+            UPDATE 2: someone made a script that fixes this, see [this](https://openuserjs.org/scripts/samantas5855/WebRTC_effects_remover)
         - But having this only limits us to screen-sharing browser tabs with sound.
 It's better than nothing I guess.
             - Maybe we could use obs/ffmpeg to stream to a browser tab and screen-share a playback of that? we could also locally mute the tab while it's still sharing audio